Ground flaxseed, whole linseeds, flaxseed oil, raw linseed oil from the hardware shop – what are all these things, and are they different?

 Linseed is a shorter plant, with lots of branches and lots of seeds.
-Flaxseed is taller (3 foot) with fewer branches.
-Therefore, linseed is good for creating oil and flax has longed been used to make linen, rope, and nets.
+Flaxseed is taller (3 feet) with fewer branches.
+Therefore, linseed is good for creating oil and flax has long been used to make linen, rope, and nets.
 There is even a boat called Flaxland, made completely of flax.

 We, at Food Lover’s Market, are not too interested in farming, or making boats so let’s talk about EATING!
 Linseeds are tasty little protein-and healthy-fats packed, inexpensive seeds so we want to tell you a little more about them.

-Whole linseeds: Linseeds are low in carbohydrates, gluten-free, high in protein and very high in fibre.
+Linseeds are low in carbohydrates, gluten-free, high in protein, and very high in fibre.
 It has a pleasant nutty taste.
-It can be sprinkled over salads, baked on/in bread, or added to your smoothies.
+It can be sprinkled over salads, baked-on/in bread, or added to your smoothies.

 But ground up it is much easier to reap all the nutrients from the little seed…